frankiennamdi/commit-log/README.md

 # Description

-This project simulates read and write log servers.
-The write server produces data and the read server consumes it.
+This project simulates read and write log services.
+The write service produces data and the read service consumes it.

 # Technologies
 1. gradle (included)